cirosantilli/markdown-style-guide/index.md

 ## Code blocks

+### Fenced only

 ### Option C1

 Only use fenced code blocks.

 Comparison to indented code blocks:

-- disadvantage: not part of the original markdown, thus less portable
+- disadvantage: not part of the original markdown, thus less portable, but added to CommonMark.
 - advantage: many implementations, including GitHub's, allow to specify the code language with it

 *Don't* indent fenced code blocks.